Carrooi/Node-Simq/README.md

 ## Tests

-There are two groups of tests.
-Tests for node and for the browser side code.
+This command will run two testing "groups": for node and for browser.

 ```
 $ npm test
-$ npm run-script test-browser
 ```

 ## Changelog